sorukumar/blog/_posts/draft-2024-04-17-Comparing-Two-Graphs.md

 #  Health of Lightning network

 The best set of metrics to gauge the health of Lighting network graph is actual metrics on total payment, failure rate and speed.
-Considering, we dont have that easily available, for now, we can live with below metrics that tells us the health of a graph.
+Considering that info is not available, for good reason,  until all nodes start sharing data.
+I for now, we can live with below metrics that tells us the health of a graph.

 These metrics come from the graph science literature.
 And, of course, Lighitng network graph has its own set of constraints and challenges, but, yet it would be great starting point.